New Read and Count with Me book bags launched in Essex Country Parks and libraries

 Essex Education Task Force - Education Policy Institute reports

-Social Mobility & Vulnerable Learners Report
+22nd February 2023 Social Mobility & Vulnerable Learners

-Essex Year of Reading 2022-23: Reading skills, outcomes and interventions - A review of the evidence
+Report Essex Year of Reading 2022-23: Reading skills, outcomes and interventions - A review of the evidence

 The Education Policy Institute was commissioned by the Essex County Council Education Task Force to review the evidence around reading skills, related outcomes and interventions.
 The Task Force is an independent body created to oversee post-Covid recovery in education and young people's mental health in Essex; a major focus of the Task Force has been launching the Essex Year of Reading 2022-23.
+EPI website for this report

-Children and young people's mental health Report
+27th October 2022 Children and young people's mental health

-Pupil Wellbeing in Essex
+Report Pupil Wellbeing in Essex

 Commissioned by the Essex Education Task Force, this report investigates pupil wellbeing using the results of the first round of a short wellbeing survey that took place in May 2022.
 The survey, based on the Good Childhood Index, developed by the Children's Society, asks pupils a series of questions about how they feel about various aspects of their life, such as their school, home, and friends.
+EPI website for this report

-Social Mobility & Vulnerable Learners Report
+21st February 2022 Social Mobility & Vulnerable Learners

-EPI local authority analysis: Report for Essex Education Task Force
+Report EPI local authority analysis: Report for Essex Education Task Force

 This is the first Education Policy Institute (EPI) report to Essex County Council's Education Task Force, an independent body created to oversee post-Covid recovery in education and young people's mental health in Essex.
+EPI website for this report